openebs-archive/openebs-docs/docs/features.md

 <img src="/docs/assets/svg/f-prometheus.svg" alt="Smiley face" style="width:200px;">

 OpenEBS volumes are instrumented for granular data metrics such as volume IOPS, throughput, latency and data patterns.
-As OpenEBS follows CAS architecture, Stateful applications can be tuned for better performance by observing the traffic data patterns on Prometheus and tweaking the storage policy parameters without worrying about neighboring workloads that are using OpenEBS
+As OpenEBS follows CAS architecture, Stateful applications can be tuned for better performance by observing the traffic data patterns on Prometheus and tweaking the storage policy parameters without worrying about neighbouring workloads that are using OpenEBS

 <hr>
 <br>